kvs9961/Clinical_trial_data_analysis/README.md

-# Auralin Clinical Trial Data Analysis
+# Clinical Trial Data Analysis

 Cleaning and analysis of dirty clinical trial data testing the efficacy of a new drug (Auralin).